hemant14mtcst012/pedestrian-detection/README.md

 # pedestrian-detection
-here we shall implement machine learning model and  evaluate their efficiency for pedestrian detection using YOLOv9 model.
+here we have implement yolov9-C model and  evaluate their efficiency for pedestrian detection on KITTI dataset.
+As KITTI datset has number of classes , so we only select person or pedestrian class in the dataset.